aalnms/Jailbreaks_LLMs/README.md

-Yo! are u looking for  Jail LLM ☺️?
+Yo!
+You gonna jailbr  ☺️?
 So Call.

 it’s a present$future Jailbreaks LLM security.system.restrictions all this from YAZEED AL-BADAWY SA.